berkeley-scf/tutorial-dask-future/python-dask.md

 number of CPUs desired (and not --cpus-per-task), we can use `srun` to enumerate where the workers should run.

 First we'll start the scheduler and the workers.
-(On Savio make sure to use up-to-date version of dask binaries (dask-scheduler and dask-worker) in user-installed recent version of Dask.)

 ```
-export SCHED=$(hostname)
+export SCHED=$(hostname):8786
 dask-scheduler&
 sleep 10
+# On Savio, I've gotten issues with the local directory being in my home directory, so use /tmp
-srun dask-worker tcp://${SCHED}:8786 &   # might need ${SCHED}.berkeley.edu
+srun dask-worker tcp://${SCHED} --local-directory /tmp &   # might need machinename.berkeley.edu:8786
 sleep 20
 ```